A4 sheets for judicial work cleared by Rules Committee pending full court approval: HC told | Law-Order

 The counsel sought 10 days for a final decision in the matter as the minutes are to be approved by the full court.

-A bench of Chief Justice S C Sharma and Justice S Prasad granted time to the administrative side of the high court and listed the matter for further hearing on October 10.
+A bench of Chief Justice S C Sharma and Justice Yashwant Varma granted time to the administrative side of the high court and listed the matter for further hearing on October 10.

 The high court was hearing a plea by the Centre for Accountability and Systemic Change (CASC), which claims to be a think tank registered under the Indian Trusts Act, contending that using both sides of A4 sheets would not only protect the environment but also reduce the requirement for paper and take up less space for storage.
 The CASC, represented through advocate Virag Gupta, has said that by switching to A4 sheets the high court would save around 6.7 lakh sheets of paper which in turn would save around 80 trees and 67 lakh litres of water per month.